-The city is stuffed with lots of historical places including 84 Pillared Cenotaphs, Raniji ki Baori, Taragarh, etc. which make Bundi a perfect destination for every traveller who is into history and architecture.
-However, Sukh Niwas Mahal Bundi doesn’t hold that much of architectural significance yet this place holds several other interesting stories which make it a must visit place in Bundi.
+The city is stuffed with lots of historical places including 84 Pillared Cenotaphs, Raniji ki Baori, Taragarh, etc. which make Bundi a perfect destination for every traveler who is into history and architecture.
+However, Sukh Niwas Mahal Bundi doesn’t hold that much of architectural significance yet this place holds several other interesting stories that make it a must-visit place in Bundi.
 This Hadoti town in Rajasthan is known for its glorious past which had witnessed a lot of battles and rulers.

 Location and History of Sukh Niwas Mahal Bundi

 Sukh Niwas Mahal or Sukh Niwas Palace Bundi was built by Maharaja Vishnu Singh in 1773.
 I have also read that this palace was built by Maharaja Umaid Singh.
 Sukh Palace is located around 3-4km away from the main city.
 You need to take an auto or if you have your vehicle, that’s perfect.
 Since there are no regular public vehicles on the route, auto rickshaws are the only easily available transport means.

 Sukh Niwas Mahal Bundi was a Summer Palace